vladigleba/vladigleba.github.io/source/_posts/2014-03-27-deploying-rails-apps-part-4-configuring-nginx.markdown

 <!-- more -->

-Alright, since there is quite a bit to cover, we’ll jump right in.
+All right, since there is quite a bit to cover, we’ll jump right in.
 We’ll start by creating a file called `nginx.conf` inside our app’s `/config` directory on our local computer.
 Here’s how mine looks like:

 ``` nginx nginx.conf
 upstream unicorn {